Edgeberry/Edgeberry-Device-Hub/alignment.md

 ## Project Structure

-The Fleet Hub is a set of smaller projects in a single monorepo to keep development tight and interfaces explicit:
+The Device Hub is a set of smaller projects in a single monorepo to keep development tight and interfaces explicit:

 ### Code Organization (Generalized)